debops/debops/docs/defaults-detailed.rst

 ``paths``
   Required, list of strings.
 Paths to make persistent.
-  The same path can be required to be persistent by multiple dictionaries.
+  The same path can be required to be persistent by multiple parties.

 ``state``
   Optional, string.
 Defaults to ``present``.